-We found MLPC considerably better regarding memory usage, computation time, and accuracy on a 50-50% combination of EIR and normal reviews in the training set.
-We use 90% of data for training and testing and 10% of data for hyperparameter tuning using the grid-search in SciKitLearn library.
-We tune the values of alpha and also decide on the number of hidden layers and nodes in each layer.
-We trained the MLP classifier using default parameters5, except for alpha (the L2 penalty regularization term) and hidden_layer_size that we set to 0.1 and (50,30,10), respectively.

-Table III presents the average accuracy, recall, precision, F1score, Precision-Recall Area Under Curve (P-R AUC), and the Receiver Operating Characteristic (ROC) AUC for MLP Classifier (MLPC) overall runs and their standard deviation on each feature set.
+We found MLPC to be considerably better regarding memory usage, computation time, and accuracy on a 50-50% combination of EIR and normal reviews in the training set.
+We use 90% of data for training and testing and 10% of data for hyper-parameter tuning using the grid-search in SciKitLearn library.
+The MLP classifier is trained using default parameters, except for alpha (the L2 penalty regularization term) and hidden_layer_size that we set to 0.1 and (50,30,10), respectively.
+Table II presents the average accuracy, recall, precision, F1-score, Precision-Recall Area Under Curve (P-R AUC), and the Receiver Operating Characteristic (ROC) AUC for MLP Classifier over all runs.
 These results indicate that even without the explicit acknowledgment sentence in EIRs, a classifier can accurately detect EIRs from normal reviews using basic or text feature.
 The accuracy further improves if we combine both sets of features.